Email Marketing

 • Managed by super admins at the platform level

-• Used for transactional emails only (verification emails, password resets, workspace invitations)
+• Used for system emails only (verification emails, password resets, workspace invitations)

 • Not used as a fallback for marketing emails — this protects the platform domain's sender reputation